What Is In a Number?

 How to Improve and Maintain Your Credit Score

 Just as your blood pressure and cholesterol levels are indicators of your physical health, your credit score is a number that is used as an indicator of your financial health.
-Your credit score has a major impact on your life since it will determine the rate you pay on many types of loans.
-Also, potential employers and landlords may use your credit score to assess your financial responsibility.
-So, what can you do to make sure your credit score leaves a favorable impression?
+Your credit report has a major impact on your life since it will determine the rate you pay on many types of loans.
+Also, potential employers and landlords may use your credit report to assess your financial responsibility.
+So, what can you do to make sure your credit report leaves a favorable impression?

 Start by Reviewing Your Credit Report